James, brother of Jesus: Gospels

 And he called to him his twelve disciples and gave them authority over unclean spirits, to cast them out, and to heal every disease and every affliction.
 The names of the twelve apostles are these: first, Simon, who is called Peter, and Andrew his brother; James the son of Zebedee, and John his brother; Philip and Bartholomew; Thomas, and Matthew the tax collector; James the son of Alphaeus, and Thaddaeus; Simon the Cananaean, and Judas Iscariot, who betrayed him.

 The Gospel of Mark and the Gospel of Matthew also mention a James as Jesus's brother: "Is not this the carpenter, the son of Mary, the brother of James, and Joses, and of Judah, and Simon? and are not his sisters here with us?
 And they were offended at him."

-The Gospel of John never mentions anyone called James, but mentions Jesus's unnamed brothers as being present with Mary when Jesus attended the wedding at Cana (John 2:12), and later that his brothers did not believe in him (John 7:5).
+The Gospel of John never mentions anyone called James, but mentions Jesus's unnamed brothers accompanying Jesus and his mother after the wedding at Cana to Capernaum (John 2:12), and later that his brothers did not believe in him (John 7:5).

 Church Fathers

 Fragment X of Papias (writing in the second century) refers to "James the bishop and apostle".

-Hegesippus (2nd century), in the fifth book of his Commentaries, mentions that James was made a bishop of Jerusalem but he does not mention by whom: "After the apostles, James the brother of the Lord surnamed the Just was made head of the Church at Jerusalem."
+Hegesippus (2nd century), in the fifth book of his Commentaries, mentions that James was made a bishop of Jerusalem but he does not mention by whom: "After the apostles, James the brother of the Lord surnamed the Just was made head of the church at Jerusalem."

 Hegesippus (c.
 110), wrote five books (now lost except for some quotations by Eusebius) of Commentaries on the Acts of the Church.
 In describing James's ascetic lifestyle, Eusebius's Ecclesiastical History (Book II, 23) quotes Hegesippus' account of James from the fifth book of Commentaries on the Acts of the Church:

 James, the Lord's brother, succeeds to the government of the Church, in conjunction with the apostles.
 He has been universally called the Just, from the days of the Lord down to the present time.
 For many bore the name of James; but this one was holy from his mother's womb.
 He drank no wine or other intoxicating liquor, nor did he eat flesh; no razor came upon his head; he did not anoint himself with oil, nor make use of the bath.
 He alone was permitted to enter the holy place: for he did not wear any woollen garment, but fine linen only.
 He alone, I say, was wont to go into the temple: and he used to be found kneeling on his knees, begging forgiveness for the people-so that the skin of his knees became horny like that of a camel's, by reason of his constantly bending the knee in adoration to God, and begging forgiveness for the people.

 Clement of Alexandria (late 2nd century) wrote in the sixth book of his Hypotyposes that James the Just was chosen as a bishop of Jerusalem by Peter, James (the Greater) and John: